fmnoise/anomalies-tools/README.md

 ;; => #:cognitect.anomalies{:category :cognitect.anomalies/conflict, :message "Divide by zero", :data #error {...}
 ```

-Need to assign some category for certain class of exceptions?
+And finally we may need to assign some category for certain class of exceptions.
 That's also possible with `with-exception-categories` macro:
 ```clojure
 (at/with-exception-categories
   {NullPointerException ::a/unsupported}